zeospec/bangalore.python.org.in/_posts/2015-05-16-may-dev-sprint.md

 - https://github.com/pythonindia/junction/issues/252
 - https://github.com/pythonindia/junction/issues/242

-There were few more projects were participants started but were unable to send the pull request.
+There were few more projects where participants started but were unable to send the pull request.

 Few tweets/photos by participants and mentors